 Black locust trees can grow up to 70 feet tall and are characterized by their dark craggy bark.
 Found in rich, moist soils the trees can be found throughout the Midwest and far beyond.

-The small green leaflets are accompanied by long clusters of pea-like white flowers in the spring that have a delicate sweet flavour.
+The small green leaflets are accompanied by long clusters of pea-like white flowers in the spring that have a delicate sweet flavor.
 They can be snacked on as you hike through the forest or else added fresh to whatever dish you choose.
 They also make good additions to unique homemade syrups.

 – Disclaimer –

 This post is strictly intended for informational purposes.
 Please research further if you have allergies, or think you may have a reaction to certain vegetables, flowers, roots, and other wild plants which may be suitable for consumption before eating them.
 It is important to identify plants properly before eating.